Who We Are

 What We Do

-Climate Health Equity Africa (CHEA) is a youth-led, women-centric organization committed to advancing climate justice and public health in underserved communities starting from women and children across Africa.
+The Esther Amos Foundation for Climate Change & Health Equity (TEAF-CHE) is a youth-led, women-focused organization dedicated to promoting climate justice and improving public health in underserved communities.

-Founded on the belief that health is the human face of climate change, CHEA was created to address the growing health impact caused by climate change, poor sanitation, and climate-induced vulnerabilities, especially among women, children, and marginalized groups.
+Founded on the belief that health is the human face of climate change, TEAF-CHE was created to address the growing health impact caused by climate change especially among women, children, and marginalized groups.
+We work at strengthening climate-resilient health system by improving climate and health awareness amongst community health workers and vulnerable groups, providing early warnings and carrying out research to better understand the intersection between climate and health to support climate-informed decision making.

 OUR MISSION